Hugh-Kumbi/Cybersecurity-Portfolio/II. Network Security/Instructions.md

 In this activity, you will write a security risk assessment to analyze the incident and explain what methods can be used to further secure the network.

-# 5. NIST Cybersecurity Framework Incident in a Multimedia Company
+# 5.1 NIST Cybersecurity Framework Incident in a Multimedia Company

+> The NIST Cybersecurity Framework’s five functions—Identify, Protect, Detect, Respond, and Recover—help organizations like multimedia companies build resilience against incidents.

+> Implementing NIST in multimedia companies often includes securing intellectual property (like videos or designs) and monitoring for unauthorized access to content distribution networks.

 > Please visit this [link](https://www.coursera.org/learn/networks-and-network-security?specialization=google-cybersecurity) for further information.